Repeated Measures ANOVA in Python using Statsmodels

 Outline

 The outline of the post is as follows.
 We will explore the methodology of conducting a Repeated Measures Analysis of Variance (ANOVA) using the AnovaRM function in Python.
-This comprehensive guide will cover both one-way and two-way ANOVA for repeated measures, showcasing the versatility of Statsmodels in handling such analyses.
+The guide will cover both one-way and two-way ANOVA for repeated measures, showcasing the versatility of Statsmodels in handling such analyses.

 In the first section, we will implement one-way ANOVA for repeated measures using Statsmodels.
 Next, we will explore the application of two-way ANOVA for repeated measures in Python.
 By analyzing a dataset with multiple factors and repeated measures, we will showcase the power of Statsmodels in handling complex experimental designs.